Country’s Pride is at Stake

 Today’s blog entry is just a reminder to all expatriates not to get involve in fraud by submitting falsified or false documents or credentials.
 Passing the host countries government regulation such as Saudi Council exam doesn’t mean that “you’re off the hook” and can freely practice your profession the way you want it to be.

-After the expatriate passed the examinations and the employer observed that the worker is not qualified on the actual given job, the authorities will verify certain education, professional credentials and work experience of the employee.
-This is a necessity to ensure that the worker meet the minimum training/education and experience required for the position.
+After the expatriate passed the examinations and the employer observed that the worker is not qualified for the actual given job, the authorities will verify certain education, professional credentials and work experience of the employee.
+This is a necessity to ensure that the worker meets the minimum training/education and experience required for the position.
 Upon discovery that an employee provided false or misleading information, or omitted information, related to such education, professional credentials and professional experience, the employer will instruct their Human Resources Department to determine appropriate disciplinary action.
 It is the responsibility of the hiring department to conduct credentials verification and inquire with the labor sending nations government entities for clarification.

 Falsifying records is never a good idea, and the implication of falsifying documents depends on the circumstances involved and the host country’s applicable law on this regards.